-Sam Anderson, STS Vice President of Operations, April 2019 "theclubhouse.se" interview on entrepreneurship:
+Sam Anderson, STS Vice President of Operations, interview with theClubhou.se on entrepreneurship:

 Sam Anderson retired from the military in November 2018 after 28 years mainly working in support of special operations.
 His last position was as the Chief of Staff of the Cyber Center for Excellence at Fort Gordon.
 His final assignments in the Army, both at Fort Gordon, allowed Sam to interact with the community outside of Fort Gordon, preparing him for his next career.

 Sam is now the Vice President of Operations for SOFtact Solutions, a woman-owned, small business which focuses on the Department of Defense sector.
 They are a small company working with larger firms, enabling a boutique experience for the client.
 Sam explained, “We believe our niche is in hands-on problem solving.
 We provide a variety of services including Engineering (mainly in the communications and telecommunications disciplines), Strategic Advisory and Consulting, and Program Management/Oversight of hardware/software implementation and services based contracting.”
 Some of their recent work has involved kit-building for the communications arena, creating radio packages for use in the field, and integrating software solutions to DOD customers.
 Speaking to next steps, “In the near term we will expand our portfolio to encompass Cyberspace Operations and Electronic Warfare disciplines as well as expand beyond the DOD sector to work closely with local and state officials to help drive businesses in our market space to the Greater Augusta region.”